Table Of Contents

 Within network nodes, OMNeT++ connections are used to represent communication opportunities between protocols.
 Packets and messages sent on these connections represent software or hardware activity.

-Although protocols may also be connected to each other directly, in most cases they are connected via dispatcher modules.
-Dispatchers (MessageDispatcher) are small, low-overhead modules that allow protocol components to be connected in one-to-many and many-to-many fashion, and ensure that messages and packets sent from one component end up being delivered to the correct component.
-Dispatchers need no manual configuration, as they use discovery and peek into packets.
+Although protocols may also be connected to each other directly, in most cases, they are connected via dispatcher modules.
+Dispatchers (MessageDispatcher) are small, low-overhead modules that allow protocol components to be connected in one-to-many and many-to-many fashions, ensuring that messages and packets sent from one component end up being delivered to the correct component.
+Dispatchers require no manual configuration, as they use discovery and peek into packets.

-In there pre-assembled node models, dispatchers allow arbitrary protocol components to talk directly to each other, i.e. not only to ones in neighboring layers.
+In their pre-assembled node models, dispatchers allow arbitrary protocol components to communicate directly with each other, not just ones in neighboring layers.

 Customizing Nodes

-The built-in network nodes are written to be as versatile and customizable as possible.
-This is achieved in several ways:
+The built-in network nodes are designed to be as versatile and customizable as possible.
+This is achieved through several ways:

 Submodule and Gate Vectors

-One way is the use of gate vectors and submodule vectors.
-The sizes of vectors may come from parameters or derived by the number of external connections to the network node.
+One way is the usage of gate vectors and submodule vectors.
+The sizes of vectors may come from parameters or be derived from the number of external connections to the network node.
 For example, a host may have an arbitrary number of wireless interfaces, and it will automatically have as many Ethernet interfaces as the number of Ethernet devices connected to it.

-For example, wireless interfaces for hosts are defined like this:
+Wireless interfaces for hosts are defined as follows:

 wlan[numWlanInterfaces]: <snip> // wlan interfaces in StandardHost etc al.